How to Calculate Volumetric Weight for Air Freight Easily

 That's why they calculate volumetric weight and charge whichever is higher: the actual weight or the volume-based weight.

-Failing to calculate this properly can result in hundreds or even thousands of dollars in unexpected charges, especially for international shipments where accurate volumetric weight calculation for air freight is essential.
+Failing to calculate this properly can result in hundreds or even thousands of dollars in unexpected charges — especially for international shipments where accurate calculation is essential.

 📦 Real Case: A Costly Miscalculation